nuxeo/nuxeo/nuxeo-runtime-tomcat-adapter/src/main/java/org/nuxeo/runtime/tomcat/README.txt

 ------------------------

 Why it is needed the context.xml file?

-This file is used to overide the tomcat context to be able to install a classloader that will be used by nuxeo and then to start the framework after the context is started.
+This file is used to override the tomcat context to be able to install a classloader that will be used by nuxeo and then to start the framework after the context is started.

 The custom WebApp classloader will insert a URLClassLoader parent in the classloader chain